kanikarphan/google-maps/README.md

 Google Maps plugin is an easy way to implement Google Map onto any web page.
 Dynamically creates the javascript version that carries over many of the different features that the Google Maps API offers.

 ## How to use it
-Attach the googleMaps to an element
+Attach the googleMaps to an element.
 ```
 $(element).googleMaps();
 ```